-Whole Earth Farms Dog Food gets the Advisor’s second-highest tier rating of 4.5 stars.
+Whole Earth Farms Dog Food earns the Advisor’s second-highest tier rating of 4 stars.

 The Whole Earth Farms product line lists two dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.

 The following is a list of recipes available at the time of this review.

 - Whole Earth Farms Adult